Learning and teaching: understanding your educational practice

 Section 2

 In the next section, you’ll focus on educators’ perspectives on learning, curriculum, pedagogy and assessment.
 This includes the consideration of the concepts of teacher agency and teacher identity, alongside teacher leadership.
-The unit will explore the link between pedagogical beliefs and pedagogical practice.
+The unit will explore the link between pedagogical beliefs and pedagogical practice and highlight some of the tensions that emerge when policy changes.
 It includes consideration of how technology can support learning and teaching and the impact of the global pandemic on how learning and teaching are enacted.

 Section 3